yashughade10/E-commerce-Tech-Shop/README.md

 - **Product Catalog**: Browse a wide range of tech products, including smartphones, laptops, accessories, and more.
 - **Product Search**: Easily search for specific products using keywords or filters.
-- **User Authentication**: Register an account or log in securely to manage orders and preferences.
 - **Shopping Cart**: Add products to a shopping cart and proceed to checkout for payment.
 - **Order Management**: View order history and track the status of orders.
 - **Responsive Design**: Compatible with various devices and screen sizes, including desktops, tablets, and mobile phones.